Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 Are there contributions remaining in the RESP?
 If so, will the promoter return them to the subscriber(s)?

-If the answer to this question is yes, promoters may need to repay some incentives.
-If the withdrawal normally triggered the repayment of the CESG or the SAGES, promoters must submit repayment transactions for these incentives.
+If the answer to this question is yes, promoters may need to repay the CESG.
+If the contribution withdrawal normally triggered a repayment, promoters must submit repayment transactions for this incentive.
 They would use reason "01", even if the repayment amounts are 0.

 Did the promoter pay an AIP from this RESP?

 If the answer to this question is yes, promoters will first need to repay the required amounts of incentives for repayment reason "01" (if applicable).
-After that, they will repay all remaining amounts of the CESG, the CLB, the SAGES and the BCTESG and will use reason "02".
+After that, they will repay all remaining amounts of the CESG, the CLB and the BCTESG and will use reason "02".
 A repayment transaction is mandatory for repayment reason "02", even if the repayment amounts are 0.

 Has there been a payment of accumulated income to a designated educational institution in Canada?
 This would be because the conditions to receive an AIP have not been satisfied.

 If the answer to this question is yes, promoters will first need to repay the required amounts of incentives for repayment reason "01" (if applicable).
-After that, they will repay all remaining amounts of the CESG, the CLB, the SAGES and the BCTESG and will use reason "06".
+After that, they will repay all remaining amounts of the CESG, the CLB and the BCTESG and will use reason "06".
 A repayment transaction is mandatory for repayment reason "06", even if the repayment amounts are 0.

 Has the subscriber asked the promoter to terminate the RESP?
 Or, must the RESP be terminated because it has been open for the maximum time limit?